Best time to visit Italy

 Sicily

-The summer months on this island are very hot.
+The summer months in Sicily hot.
 The average maximum temperature is 30°C, and even September remains quite hot, averaging 28°C. May and June are more pleasant, with blossoming flowers.
 If you still plan to visit in the middle of summer, protect yourself from the scorching and very dry sun, which forces many Sicilians to stay in the shade, and only venture out in the evenings.
 This makes May/June, or September/October the most pleasant times to visit.
 As a precaution, pack a light jumper, as some evenings can be cool, even in summer.

 Venice and Veneto